dodeeric/pdf2epubEX/README.md

 Based on the bash scripts first written by Robert Clayton (RNCTX) on following GIT repository: https://github.com/RNCTX/PDF2HTMLEX-EPUB3FIXED.

+Usage: ./pdf2epubEX.sh myfile.pdf

+Result will be: myfile.epub

+You have to install pdf2htmlEX before using the script.

 Repositories for pdf2htmlEX:

 - The original one: https://github.com/coolwanglu/pdf2htmlEX